Do Dietary Supplements Help in the COVID-19 Epidemic?

 Another example is vitamin A, as a well-known “anti-infective” vitamin since many infection defense systems depend on an adequate supply of this vitamin.

-Heterogeneous group of B vitamins are associated with more favorable clinical outcomes in patients with viral infection.
+A heterogeneous group of B vitamins promotes more favorable clinical outcomes in patients with viral infections.

 Omega-3 fatty acids